-In October, we interviewed Pastor Jose Fernandez Jr. about his group, “Friends of Pastor Joe.”
-Pastor Joe uses his church’s Faithlife Group to share a reading plan, and he and his wife hop on to share Community Notes about what the group has been reading.
+Pastor Jose Fernandez Jr. uses his group, “Friends of Pastor Joe,” to share a reading plan, and he and his wife hop on to share Community Notes about what the group has been reading.
 The group reading plan provides daily reminders to read the Bible and helps Joe’s congregation keep up by adding the reading from missed days.
-With a Faithlife Group built around a reading plan, you have an entire community to support and encourage you as you read the Word.
+With a Faithlife group built around a reading plan, you have an entire community to support and encourage you as you read the Word.

 2. Making announcements